-In contrast to the 9th-12th centuries, when the settling of the newcomers was taking place in scattered village communities, at the end of the 12th century and in the 13th century a new principle of colonization took root, namely the placing of the "visitors" (hospites), in relatively compact blocs, on precise territories.
-This is what happened to the Saxons, colonized in southern Transylvania and granted the global privilege of 1224.
-The same applies to the Cumans who, unlike the Petchenegs (the latter formed scattered military colonies), were settled on thinly populated extensive areas firstly between the Danube and the Tisza River and later on even in some areas east of the Tisza.
-Rogerius estimates the number of Cumans settled in Hungary before the Tartar invasion to have been 40,000 men, which seems sensible.
+In contrast to the 9th - 12th centuries, when the settling of the newcomers was taking place in scattered village communities, at the end of the 12th century and in the 13th century - a new principle of colonization took root, namely the placing of the "visitors" (hospites), in relatively compact blocs, on precise territories.
+This is what happened to the Saxons, colonized in south Transylvania and granted the global privilege of 1224.
+The same applies to the Cumans who, unlike the Petchenegs (the latter formed dispersed military colonies), were settled on extensive areas thinly populated firstly between the Danube and the Tisza River and later on even in some areas east of the Tisza.
+Rogerius estimates the number of the Cumans settled in Hungary before the Tatar invasion to have been 40,000 men 55, which seems sensible.
 The favours given by King Bela IV to the Cumans were regarded with jealousy by the Hungarian nobility, who lost in that way some properties and income sources.
-That is why, making public their refusal to support the king during the great confrontation with the Tartars (1241), Bela's opponents declared: "let our king fight, who brought the Cumans into the kingdom" or "let the king fight with the help of those who received our lands."
-The first victim of this attitude was the Cumanian "king" Kuthen, killed by the furious crowd.
-52 Therefore, even during the 13th century, relations between Hungarians and non-Hungarians on the territory of the Kingdom were far from idyllic.
-In spite of that, the Cumans and the Saxons alike were granted global privileges through the diploma of 1279, which raised the whole group to the status of a universitas, a communitas.53 The third ethnic group, similar in size to that of the Saxons of Transylvania and the Cumans of Hungary proper (each being of about 40,000 men), consolidated after the Mongol invasion, were the Saxons of Spis (Zips), today in Slovakia.
-They too were granted general communal privileges in 1271.54 Another distinct group were the urban Germans, whose migration towards the towns that were in the process of being established and towards the mining areas continued constantly, starting with the 13th century.
+That is why, making public their refusal to support the king during the great confrontation with the Tatars (1241), Bela's opponents declared: "let our king fight who brought the Cumans into the kingdom" or "let fight the king with the help of those who received our lands".
+The first victim of this attitude was the Cuman "king" Kuthen, killed by the furious crowd 56.
+Therefore, even during the 13th century, relations between Hungarians and non-Hungarians on the territory of the Kingdom were far from being idyllic.
+In spite of that, the Cumans and the Saxons alike were granted global privileges through the diploma of 1279, fact which raised the whole group to the status of a "universitas", a "communitas" 57.
+The third ethnical group, similar in size to that of the Saxons of Transylvania and the Cumans of Hungary proper (each being of about 40,000 men), consolidated after the Mongol invasion, were the Saxons of Spis (Zips), today in Slovakia.
+They too were granted general communal privileges in 1271 58.
+Another distinct group were the urban Germans, whose rush into the towns that were in the process of being established and into the mining areas continued constantly, starting with the 13th century.
 Thus, the overwhelming majority of the inhabitants of the c.
-150 towns, existent in Hungary around the middle of the 14th century, was made up of Germans, organized in closed and autonomous communities; such was the case of the towns of Buda, Esztergom, Székesféfervár, Vác, Visegrad, Sopron, Bratislava, Cluj etc., to mention only the most notable examples.
+150 towns, existent in Hungary about the middle of the 14th century, was made up of Germans, organized in closed and autonomous communities; such was the case of the towns of Buda, Esztergom, Szekesfefervar, Vac, Visegrad, Sopron, Bratislava, Cluj etc., to quote only the most notable of examples 59.

-In those days in Hungary there also existed another quite numerous community, that of the Jews.
-In 1251, King Bela IV had granted them certain rights in the country and established firmly the relations between them and the Christians.
-This fact was a combination of circumstances due to the low level of the Catholic proselytism as a result of the Tartar invasion and domination in the area.
+In those days in Hungary there also existed another quite numerous community: that of the Jews, since, in 1251, king Bela IV acknowledged them a certain frame of existence in the country and established firmly the relations of these to the Christians 60.
+This fact was a combination of circumstances due to the low level of the catholic proselytism as a result of the Tatar invasion and domination in the area.

-After the end of the Arpadian dynasty (1301), under the Angevins no important colonizations are to be noticed, generally speaking, in medieval Hungary.
-Nonetheless, on top of the old Slavs of the north (especially of Slovakia) there arrived smaller groups of Moravians and Poles; over the Slavs of the southern parts (more or less assimilated), especially; in Bačka and Srjem (Sirmium), there arrive new Serbs, and among the Romanians and the hospites of Maramureş, Ung, Bereg, Ugocsa, the Ruthenian infiltration began to take place.
+After the end of the Arpadian dynasty (1301), under the Angevins, no important colonizations are to be noticed, generally speaking, in medieval Hungary 61.
+Nonetheless, on top of the old Slavs of the north (especially of Slovakia) there arrive smaller groups of Moravians and Poles; over the Slavs of the southern parts (assimilated more or less), especially; in Backa and Srem (Sirmium), there arrive new Serbs 62, and among the Romanians and the hospites of the Maramureş, the Ung, the Bereg, the Ugocsa, there begins to take place Ruthenian infiltration.